Skip to main content

 Newly arrived refugees and immigrants can – or are obliged to – participate in language tuition and social studies.

 For working life, employers may apply for funding for skills development for their employees.
-While the Skillsplus program (Kompetansepluss) offers basic skills training, the Skills Programme (Kompetanseprogrammet) offers further education relevant for working life mainly at upper secondary and tertiary vocational education levels.
+While the Skillsplus programme (Kompetansepluss) offers basic skills training, the Skills Programme (Kompetanseprogrammet) offers further education relevant for working life mainly at upper secondary and tertiary vocational education levels.